aiming-taxonomy/glossary/README.md

 # Aiming Glossary

-A glossary for everything aiming
+A glossary for everything aiming to provide a good centralized source of definitions and classifications for all topics in aiming and help new people understand the same topics

 To navigate use the table of contents button in the top left of this box